 Approximately 70% of the cases we write are allowed after only one or two responses to US Patent Office rejections.
 By ultimately getting cases allowed with fewer responses, the overall invoiced amount needed to go from a disclosure to an issued patent is significantly less than other patent law firms.
 We typically offer flat-rate fees for work done.
 This arrangement offers predictability to our clients.
 Our process gives you the opportunity to re-evaluate each case before incurring any further costs.
 In addition, you will not receive any unexpected bills from our firm.

-Our broad expertise and knowledge covers areas such as computers, wired/wireless/optical networks, software, semiconductor fabrication, satellite navigation, SoCs, microwave frequency circuitry, bio-electronics, electro-optics, embedded testing, cryptography, solid-state drives, digital video, Internet of Things (IoT), social network user matching, and augmented reality.
+Our broad expertise and knowledge covers areas such as computers, wired/wireless/optical networks, software, semiconductor fabrication, satellite navigation, SoCs, microwave frequency circuitry, bio-electronics, electro-optics, embedded testing, cryptography, solid-state drives, digital video, Internet of Things (IoT), social network user matching, Software as a Service (SaaS), and augmented reality.

 20+ years prosecution experience; 19 years managing solo practice; 10+ years managing property company